zeek/zeek/quickstart/index.rst

    [ZeekControl] > install

-Then start up a Bro instance:
+Then start up a Zeek instance:

 .. sourcecode:: console

    [ZeekControl] > start

-If there are errors while trying to start the Bro instance, you can can view the details with the ``diag`` command.
-If started successfully, the Bro instance will begin analyzing traffic according to a default policy and output the results in ``$PREFIX/logs``.
+If there are errors while trying to start the Zeek instance, you can can view the details with the ``diag`` command.
+If started successfully, the Zeek instance will begin analyzing traffic according to a default policy and output the results in ``$PREFIX/logs``.

 .. note:: The user starting ZeekControl needs permission to capture network traffic.
 If you are not root, you may need to grant further privileges to the account you're using; see the FAQ_.
-Also, if it looks like Bro is not seeing any traffic, check out the FAQ entry on checksum offloading.
+Also, if it looks like Zeek is not seeing any traffic, check out the FAQ entry on checksum offloading.

-You can leave it running for now, but to stop this Bro instance you would do:
+You can leave it running for now, but to stop this Zeek instance you would do:

 .. sourcecode:: console